videah/splashy/README.md

 ```

 * `image` is a drawable (usually an image) to be drawed in a splash.
-* `duration` means how long will the image fade last.
-It must be a positive number. (example: 2)
+* `duration` is an optional argument, to set how long the image fade will last.
+It must be a positive number. (default: 2)
 * `index` is an optional argument allowing to set custom splash index number for any reason you would need to do so.

 ## On Complete